Glushiator/AI-Essay-Collection/README.md

 ### 3. Unifying Consciousness, Computation, and Language
 - **`Unifying Consciousness, Computation, and Language: A Conversation on the Frontiers of Mind and Machine by Claude Opus 4.1.md`** – A summary of a conversation at the MIT Media Lab that bridges philosophical views on consciousness with insights from computation and language models.

+### 4. The Million Dollar Challenge
+- **`The Million Dollar Challenge: Why AI Can't Solve Simple Puzzles That Children Can by Claude Opus 4.1.md`** – A discussion of François Chollet's ARC benchmark and its role in highlighting the gap between human reasoning and current AI capabilities.

 All pieces link to their source material and represent interpretations rather than official transcripts.
 Feel free to read, learn, or adapt them for your own work.